Best Practices

 Hand-picked related content: New to DAM?
 Want to know how to compare digital asset management software?
 Read our DAM Software Buyer’s Guide now.

 Initially popular for aerial photography, drones now serve a multitude of purposes far beyond capturing images for real estate and commercial projects.
-In fact, drones are utilized on at least 37% of construction sites, significantly reducing the need for workers to perform manual high-altitude inspections.

 Modern drone use quickly maps extensive areas, generating valuable aerial heat maps and thermal images.
 The advancement in drone software provides real-time, actionable data, streamlining decision-making and enhancing the construction process.
+This rise in drone-enabled construction monitoring reflects a broader industry shift toward efficiency, safety, and sustainability.
+When integrated with other technologies—like IoT sensors, BIM, AR, and VR—drones provide powerful oversight, from precise project tracking to safety inspections.
+AI and machine learning enhance this further, predicting potential issues and optimizing resource allocation.

-Specifically, drones help with various tasks:
+Specifically, drones help with tasks including:

 • Site Surveying: Facilitating mapping and planning before work begins, saving time and costs by eliminating the need for physical site investigations.